 Another great perk to direct sales is the ability to scale your business at your own pace.
 Start small and build gradually as your kids get older; it is up to you!

 2. Start a Blog

-If you love to write, then starting a blog while homeschooling could be the perfect way to earn money from home.
+If you love to write, starting a blog could be the perfect way to earn money from home while homeschooling.
 Whether your blog focuses on your homeschooling adventures, lesson planning, or something entirely different, there’s a world of possibilities when it comes to blogging.

 - Start by writing down a list of ideas for your blog’s overarching theme.
 On what will your blog focus?
 Homeschooling?
 Personal finance?
 Keep in mind that these ideas should be things you truly love and about which you would want to write.